BlogCustomer Feedback

 How to improve your customer effort score?

 Each struggle you find is an opportunity for optimization.
-As a business or product owner, this is where you should invest your efforts.
+As a business or product owner, you should invest your efforts in this area.

-Here are some examples of why CES score may below:
+Here are some examples of why the CES score may be below:

 Once you identify where the struggles are, reach out to the appropriate team to make adjustments.

-Make sure you offer customer service in preferred channels - make it easy and low-effort to contact you.
+Make sure you offer the best customer service in preferred channels—make it easy and low-effort for customers to contact you.
 A CES survey will also tell you the most common way a customer interacts with your business.

 Many customers prefer contact with representatives as a last resort.
 Provide Help Centers and FAQ sections.
 The end of such text is an excellent place for a quick CES survey.